15 courses and a noncredit internship

 240: Marketing in a Global Context

-400: Senior Seminar in International Business Policy & Strategy
+290: International Business: Theory and Context 400: Seminar in International Business Policy & Strategy

-3 courses beyond the intermediate level in one foreign language.
-American Sign Language cannot be used to fulfill the foreign language requirement for the International Business & Management curriculum.
+Two courses beyond the intermediate level in one foreign language.
+(American Sign Language cannot be used to fulfill the foreign language requirement for the International Business & Management curriculum.)

-The INBM major requires core competence in mathematics.
-If a student has not scored 600 on the Math SATs or at least a 15 on the Math placement test administered by the Math Department, the student will need to strengthen his/her math skills in order to thrive in the major.
-The department suggests a course of self-study that includes algebra and geometry or by taking MATH 121 or 151.
+2) The INBM major requires core competence in mathematics.
+If a student has not scored 600 on the Math SATs or at least a 15 on the Math placement test administered by the Math Department, the student will need to strengthen their math skills in order to thrive in the major.
+The department suggests a student prepare by following a course of self-study that includes algebra and geometry, or by taking MATH 121 or 151.

 Suggested curricular flow through the major